-At Nature’s Path it is our mission to always leave the earth better than we found it.
+At Nature’s Path it is our mission to always leave the Earth better than we found it.
 Beyond our commitment to organic food and farming, as a triple bottom line company, we hold ourselves accountable to doing what’s best for people and the planet.
-(Scroll down to read about our 6 Sustainability Pillars.)

 Circular economy is an economic system that aims to minimize waste and makes the most of resources.
 In contrast to the linear economy of: make, take, waste; a circular economy is based on: make, reuse, recycle, remanufacture.
 It is a shift to sustainable consumption.

 We want our packaging to be as environmentally friendly as the delicious products within, so we only use Forest Stewardship Council (FSC) certified, 100% recyclable cardboard and paperboard printed with vegetable based inks.
 In addition, all of our plastic is BPA free, and we steer clear of corn-based plastics that are made with genetically modified corn and are almost impossible for our consumers to compost.
 We are constantly working with our suppliers to improve our packaging – see above for our 2025 packaging goal!

 All of our cardboard and paperboard is 100% recyclable.

 Our ECO PACs and box liners are a #2 film and are recyclable where film recycling exists.
 We are constantly working with our suppliers to improve our packaging – see above for our 2025 packaging goal.

 In order to maintain our standards of freshness, so far we’ve had to use plastic – in addition to a variety of materials - in our packaging.
 But we have a new goal that by 2025 all of our packaging will be reusable, recyclable or compostable.